Revised on 5/3/22

-To fully understand the KR CONCEPT it helps to have a little insight into Fuji’s philosophy on such things.
+To fully understand the KR CONCEPT, it helps to have a little insight into Fuji’s philosophy on such things.
 Few companies better manage a combination of pride and humility in their products.
-Fuji monitors the market, anticipates trends, outlines the research, develops the products and delivers high quality again and again.
+Fuji monitors the market, anticipates trends, outlines the research, develops the products, and delivers the highest quality again and again.
 They somehow manage to do this in an incredibly humble way.
-Respect, honor, integrity and humility aren’t mission statement words, you get the sense that’s it’s actually the way they were ”brought up”.
-It’s part of the culture.
+Respect, honor, integrity, and humility aren’t mission statement words, you get the sense that it’s actually the way they were ”brought up”, as if it were part of the culture.

 It’s important to understand this point of view and how it relates to any ”new” product Fuji introduces.
-New products are accompanied by new ideas and information not because Fuji wants the world to swallow the bait and buy their products, but because they feel a true sense of obligation to let you know as the consumer exactly what problems they were addressing, exactly what solution they uncovered and exactly how you can benefit from the proper use of the products they offer.
-Unlike the hype encountered with many American products, Fuji consistently understates the claims they make about new products.
+New products are accompanied by new ideas and information because Fuji feels a true sense of obligation to let you know exactly what problems they were addressing, exactly what solution they uncovered, and exactly how you can benefit from the proper use of the products they’re introducing.
+To top it off, Fuji consistently understates the claims they make about new products.

 KR CONCEPT is a good example.
-Fuji watched the market trend toward smaller guides, did the research independent of any outside influence, developed the products and introduced them along with a complete rationale to the consumer.
+Fuji watched the market trend toward smaller guides, did the research independent of any outside influence, developed the products, and introduced them – along with a complete rationale to the consumer.
 Their position is clear; KR CONCEPT is an extension of the New Guide Concept and is not a micro-build strategy.
 In fact, they prefer to think of the KR CONCEPT as a New Guide Concept for braided line.
-How unique.
-A suggested rod building strategy that falls somewhere between the New Guide Concept and Micro Rods.
+How unique; a rod building strategy that falls somewhere between the New Guide Concept and Micro Rods.
 KR CONCEPT is a layout idea that comes down squarely on the side of performance, pulling the best of the New Guide Concept together with the best of the ”micro-movement”.

 Now all you need to know is how to build one.